ha-ruiz75/technical_assessment/README.md

 # technical_assessment
-Excercise 2 -> script findResistant
+Exercise 2 -> script findResistant

   to run in command line